patrickfrey/mewa/doc/faq.md

 ### How to implement generics?

 Generics (e.g. C++ templates) are a form of lazy evaluation.
-This is supported by _Mewa_ as I can store a subtree of the _AST_ and associate it with a type instead of directly evaluating it.
+This is supported by _Mewa_.
+You can store a subtree of the _AST_ and associate it with a type instead of directly evaluating it.
 A generic can be implemented as a type.
 The application of an operator with arguments triggers the creation of a template instance on-demand in the scope of the generic.
 A table is used to ensure generic type instances are created only once and reused if referenced multiple times.
-The instantiation of a generic invokes a traversal of the AST node of the generic with a context type declared for this one instance.
+The instantiation of a generic invokes a traversal of the _AST_ node of the generic with a context type declared for this one instance.
 The template parameters are declared as types in this context.

 In the following, I describe how generics are implemented in the example **language1**.